nigradwohl/risk_booster/README.md

 * Improve global feedback by restructuring it and making it perceptually easier
     + also add links to wiki
 * Increase the number of test-texts that are successfully handled
+    + also handle number words
 * Adapt the highlighting to potentially critical numbers (e.g., relative risk reductions)
 * Handle margins for tooltips